bluegreen-labs/icoscp/README.md

 [![R-CMD-check](https://github.com/bluegreen-labs/icoscp/workflows/R-CMD-check/badge.svg)](https://github.com/bluegreen-labs/icoscp/actions)
 [![codecov](https://codecov.io/gh/bluegreen-labs/icoscp/branch/master/graph/badge.svg)](https://codecov.io/gh/bluegreen-labs/icoscp)

 A programmatic interface to the [ICOS Carbon Portal](https://www.icos-cp.eu/).
 Allows for easy downloads of ICOS carbon portal data directly to your R workspace or your computer.

-*This is a work in progress and should not yet be used.
-Keep an eye on the project for future full releases.*
+*This is a work in progress and should not yet be used.*
+*Keep an eye on the project for future full releases.*

 ## Installation

 ### stable release

-No CRAN releases yet
+No CRAN releases yet!

 ### development release